assetgrid/website/src/pages/reference.md

 On this page you specify which information in the CSV file corresponds to which information in Assetgrid.

 #### Duplicate handling
 Assetgrid can prevent duplicates by storing a unique identifier for each transaction.
-If try to upload a transaction with an identifier which already exists on another transaction, the newly uploaded transcation will be discarded.
+If you try to upload a transaction with an identifier which already exists on another transaction, the newly uploaded transcation will be discarded.
 Assetgrid provides several ways of calculating this identifier:

+* **Auto** automatically calculates a unique identifier.
+It does this based on source account, destination account, amount, timestamp and description.
+The identifier is calculated at the time of import, so if you change the transaction later and reimport the original file, it will be registered as duplicate.
+If there are multiple transactions in the file that match on all the properties included in the auto identifier, then a number will be appended to the end for each occurence.
+This will correctly identify transactions as long as you always import all transactions for a given timestamp.
-* **Column** uses a column from the CSV file as the unique identifier.
+* **Unique ID column** uses a column from the CSV file as the unique identifier.
 This is useful if your CSV file contains a transaction ID or another unique reference.
-* **Column and count** is similar to column, but appends the number of times this column value has appeared in the CSV file.
-This can be used with a date field if the order of transactions for any given date doesn't change between imports.
-* **Row number** is simply the line number in the CSV file.
-This can be used if you always upload a file containing all transactions in the same order.
 * **Ignore duplicates** will not assign a unique identfier to your transaction, and thus not prevent duplicates on future imports.

 #### Timestamp